Utah Utes play in Pac-12 Tournament against the Arizona State Sun Devils - WTOP News

 Las Vegas; Wednesday, 11:30 p.m.
 EDT

-The Utes have gone 9-11 against Pac-12 teams, with a 9-2 record in non-conference play.
-Utah is 6-3 when it has fewer turnovers than its opponents and averages 11.4 turnovers per game.
+The Utes are 9-11 against Pac-12 opponents and 9-2 in non-conference play.
+Utah is fourth in the Pac-12 with 8.8 offensive rebounds per game led by Keba Keita averaging 2.3.

-The Sun Devils are 8-12 against Pac-12 teams.
-Arizona State is 8-12 in games decided by 10 points or more.
+The Sun Devils are 8-12 in Pac-12 play.
+Arizona State has an 8-12 record in games decided by 10 points or more.

-Utah averages 8.8 made 3-pointers per game, 1.1 more made shots than the 7.7 per game Arizona State gives up.
-Arizona State has shot at a 42.0% clip from the field this season, 0.7 percentage points fewer than the 42.7% shooting opponents of Utah have averaged.
+Utah averages 78.3 points per game, 4.8 more points than the 73.5 Arizona State allows.
+Arizona State averages 6.8 made 3-pointers per game this season, 1.2 fewer made shots on average than the 8.0 per game Utah allows.

-TOP PERFORMERS: Branden Carlson is averaging 17.5 points, 6.9 rebounds and 1.5 blocks for the Utes.
-Deivon Smith is averaging 14.7 points over the last 10 games.
+TOP PERFORMERS: Deivon Smith is averaging 12.6 points, 5.7 rebounds and 6.4 assists for the Utes.
+Branden Carlson is averaging 19.3 points over the last 10 games.

-Frankie Collins is shooting 42.9% and averaging 13.6 points for the Sun Devils.
-Adam Miller is averaging 13.7 points over the last 10 games.
+Neal Jamiya is averaging 11.4 points and 5.5 rebounds for the Sun Devils.
+Frankie Collins is averaging 13.7 points over the last 10 games.

 LAST 10 GAMES: Utes: 4-6, averaging 77.6 points, 38.7 rebounds, 17.2 assists, 5.0 steals and 3.8 blocks per game while shooting 45.3% from the field.
 Their opponents have averaged 76.9 points per game.